 All teachers are members of, and sometimes lead, working groups to take forward the work of the school.
 Some teachers also represent Mearns in both Eastwood and Mearns Castle Clusters as members of Standing Committees and Improvement Teams.

 Staff recognise their professional and professional responsibility for the personal and social development and health education of all children.
 Many teachers attend school events and lead lunchtime and after school clubs to support this.
-All staff ensure high quality relationships between them and all pupils, and teachers know their pupils very well.
+All staff ensure high quality relationships between them and all pupils and teachers know their pupils very well.

 Career-long Professional Learning